Nissan Patrol review and buyer’s guide

 This is their lates effort, a collaboration with Australian automotive engineering firm Premcar, born from some of the former employees of Ford Australia’s now defunct local operations.
 It’s the Patrol Warrior, and it’s philosophically what the Patrol should’ve always been.

-Nissan is busy working on an all-new model and one of the biggest changes being reported is a switch from the current petrol V8 to a twin-turbo V6 petrol.
-Like the LandCruiser 300 Series >>, which went from V8 to V6 stepping up from the 200 to the 300 Series – albeit diesel – there could be a mad rush of buyers swarming to the Y62 in the lead up to the next-gen model.
-It’s set to arrive in the next year or so.
-If you've always wanted a V8 4WD, now is the time to sign up before it becomes extinct.
+Nissan has already begun selling an all-new model and one of the biggest changes being a switch from the current petrol V8 to a twin-turbo V6 petrol.
+Like the LandCruiser 300 Series >>, which went from V8 to V6 stepping up from the 200 to the 300 Series – albeit diesel – there has already begun a mad rush of buyers swarming to the Y62 in the lead up to the next-gen model no on-sale in the Middle East and North America.

 Let’s check out the Patrol in detail to see if it still has what it takes to put up a fight against its arch nemesis, and have a close look at that V8 to investigate if it is actually as expensive to run as it might initially seem.